 The investment portfolio underlying both the funds withheld by ceding companies and fixed maturities available for sale portfolio is substantially allocated to fixed maturity securities, including corporate debt, U.S. and non-U.S. government debt along with RMBS, CMBS and other collateralized asset-backed securities ("CDO/ABS").
 Whilst the substantial majority of our investment portfolio has been allocated to fixed maturity securities, a key component of our investment strategy is to invest in alternative investments to provide diversification against our fixed income investments and an opportunity for improved-risk adjusted returns.
-The assets are managed by two asset managers: AIG Asset Management (U.S.) LLC, an affiliate of AIG, primarily manages the fixed income portfolio and Carlyle Investment Management LLC, an affiliate of Carlyle, manages alternative assets and certain private credit strategies.
+The assets are managed by external asset managers including affiliates of Carlyle, AIG and Blackrock, Inc., a multinational investment management corporation.
 Our internal investment function oversees the asset managers and directs asset allocation.
 The asset management arrangement with AIG may not necessarily be representative of how future funds withheld arrangements are managed as our business evolves to bring on new (re)insurance transactions.